 Ramblers - tend to give heavy vigorous growth grow between 4 to 6 meter spread

 Climbers - are easier to grow and can get between a 3 to 4 meter spread

 Pillar climbers - generally better for a more controlled growth up verandah posts or small arbours.
 They grow up to 2.5 meters in most situations.

-Plant 2 to 5 m apart.
+Plant approximately 2 to 5m apart depending on the growth habit.
 However the distance will depend on the coverage you require.
 At the very minium 1.5m apart.